If you have fluoridated water in your home, you’re probably keen to find a filter that will make your drinking water safer to consume.

 - The exact amount of fluoride removed by reverse osmosis depends on the quality of the system.

 - When choosing a reverse osmosis system to remove fluoride, look for a system with positive customer feedback and test results to support its performance claims.

 Table of Contents

-Reverse osmosis filters offer one of the most effective means of water filtration.
-As well as using a variety of filters, which trap contaminants larger than water particles in their pores, they also use something called a reverse osmosis membrane.
+As well as using a variety of filters, which trap contaminants larger than water particles in their pores, RO units also use a reverse osmosis membrane.

 Still curious about how reverse osmosis works?
 Check out this infographic